 Resolution of the complaint via imposition of corrective or other action does not conclude the complaint process.
-DNR maintains an affirmative duty to protect its employees from harassment, reprisal, or retaliation.
+LDAF maintains an affirmative duty to protect its employees from harassment, reprisal, or retaliation.
 This protection extends to any employee making a good faith complaint of sexually inappropriate behavior, as well as those individuals providing information or participating in the investigative process.
-Employees can be assured that if a complaint is made and an investigation reveals that harassment, retaliation or reprisal has occurred, severe disciplinary action will be imposed.
+Employees can be assured that if a complaint is made and an investigation reveals that harassment, retaliation, or reprisal has occurred, severe disciplinary action will be imposed.

-To ensure this protection, DNR will follow-up with the complainant to determine whether there has been a recurrence of the behavior complained of or whether the complainant has suffered any adverse consequence for having filed a complaint.
-Such follow-up, by the Employee Relations Representative, will occur at periodic intervals.
-The follow-up inquiries will seek to identify readily identifiable repercussions such as a disciplinary action, poor performance evaluation, etc., as well as more subtle forms of reprisal such as ostracism, avoidance, non-inclusion, etc.
+To ensure this protection, the Employee Relations Designee will follow-up with the complainant to determine whether there has been a recurrence of the behavior complained of or whether the complainant has suffered any adverse consequence for having filed a complaint.
+Such follow-up will occur at periodic intervals.
+The follow-up inquiries will seek to identify readily identifiable repercussions such as a disciplinary action, poor performance evaluation, etc., as well as subtler forms of reprisal such as ostracism, avoidance, non-inclusion, etc.